parinfer/parinfer.js/lib/README.md

 # Parinfer Lib [<img src="https://travis-ci.org/shaunlebron/parinfer.svg?branch=master" valign="middle">](https://travis-ci.org/shaunlebron/parinfer)

 This is the standalone _editor-agnostic_ library for using [Parinfer].
-It consists of a few pure functions of your text, returning new text with corrected parens or indentation.
+It consists of two pure functions of your text, returning new text with corrected parens or indentation.

 [Parinfer]:http://shaunlebron.github.io/parinfer/